jcellomarcano/Blog-With-Sails-JS/README.md

 3) execute server with sails lift

-$ sails lift --port 80
+$ sails lift --port 80 (if you have sails in your path) or
+$ npm start

 ## Status